 Whisk together all of the ingredients, taste, adjust, and you’re done!
 Spritz it onto any salad for instant pizzazz, or save it for later.
 Tips to follow…

 A Sweet and Tangy Asian Style Dressing

-In Asian-style dressing, tangy comes from sweetened or seasoned rice vinegar (see photos above of Mitsukan rice vinegars) – which is vinegar made from rice and seasoned with just a bit of sugar.
+In Asian-style dressing, tangy comes from sweetened or seasoned rice vinegar (see photos below of Mitsukan rice vinegars) – which is vinegar made from rice and seasoned with just a bit of sugar.
 You can also used unsweetened or unseasoned rice vinegar too.
 I always have both on in my pantry.